nilahnair/Annotation_Tool_LARa/From_Human_Pose_to_On_Body_Devices_for_Human_Activity_Recognition/Person Identification/readme.md

   W: Weight
   H: Height

 It can be noticed that some individuals have the same attribute representation.
 For example in Type 1 attribute representation, subject 5 and 6 have the same representation, and 3 and 7 too have the same attribute representation.
-As a result, the representations are considered to be centers and each indiviudal is assigned to the centers based on their attribute representation, as shown in the Figure:
+As a result, the representations are considered to be centers and each indiviudal is assigned to the centers based on their attribute representation, as shown in the Figure below.

 <p align="center">
   <img src="https://github.com/nilahnair/Annotation_Tool_LARa/blob/master/From_Human_Pose_to_On_Body_Devices_for_Human_Activity_Recognition/Person%20Identification/Images/center.PNG" width="350" title="Type 1 subjects assigned to the centers">
 </p>

-![alt text] (https://github.com/nilahnair/Annotation_Tool_LARa/blob/master/From_Human_Pose_to_On_Body_Devices_for_Human_Activity_Recognition/Person%20Identification/Images/center.PNG "Type 1 subjects assigned to the centers")